scala-android/sbt-android/README.md

     option is usable here)
  * `proguardConfig in Android ...` can be used to replace the entire proguard config included with android-sdk-plugin
-* I have found that Scala applications on android build faster if they're using scala 2.8.2.
-Set the scala version in `build.sbt` by entering `scalaVersion := "2.8.2"`
 * On-device unit testing, use `android:test` and see [Android Testing Fundamentals](http://developer.android.com/tools/testing/testing_android.html)
 *  Unit testing with robolectric, see my build.scala for this configuration: